 What state all men are naturally in, and that is, a state of perfect freedom to order their actions and dispose of their possessions and persons, as they think fit, within the bounds of the law of nature, without asking leave, or depending upon the leave of any other man.
-A state

-64 The Declaration of Independence also of equality, wherein all power and jurisdiction is reciprocal, no one having more than another.1
+A state also of equality, wherein all power and jurisdiction is reciprocal, no one having more than another. $\underline{1}$